dividedbyzeroco/warp-server/rest.md

 - uppdated_at: a timestamp that records the date and time when a particular object was last modified (UTC)

 These keys are specifically set by the server and cannot be modified by the user.

-### Headers

-When making HTTP requests to the Object API, it is important that the API Key is set.
-To do so, remember to set the `X-Warp-API-Key` header for your request:

-`X-Warp-API-Key: 12345678abcdefg`

-Often times, once a user has logged in, it is also important to place the `X-Warp-Session-Token` header in order to use certain operations only accessible to authorized users:

-`X-Warp-Session-Token: fhwcunf2uch20j631`

 ### Creating Objects